+The Venezuela economic situation becomes more and more disastrous as we move into the 1st half of 2018, the question is how long can this continue.
 South America’s construction sectors continue to struggle with restrained demand for EPC services.
-Brazil, Argentina & Venezuela continue to find 2017 to be a challenging year; they are all in recession.
-The other major countries, i.e. Colombia, Chile, Ecuador, Peru & the Central American nations will all see restrained GDP growth in the 2nd half of 2017, ranging between 2.1% to 2.8%.
-The recent expansion of the Panama Canal will be a big plus for South America economies & their construction sectors.
+Brazil and Venezuela will continue to find 2018 to be a challenging year; they are both in recession.
+The other major countries, i.e. Colombia, Chile, Ecuador, Peru and the Central American nations will all see restrained GDP growth in the 1st half of 2018, ranging between 2.2% to 2.8%.
+The recent expansion of the Panama Canal will be a big plus for South America economies and their construction sectors.
 Argentina is experiencing a slow adjustment to the new elected government’s policies.